CfA-Library/Cite_Astro_Software/Guidelines.md

 If there is a paper it should refer to the specific version of the software.

 *How do we deal with the living software problem - living papers?*
-See slide 12  from Chris Lintott https://www.slideshare.net/chrislintott/software-publishing-in-aas-journals
+`Living papers can be updated with new sections added and author list updated` See slide 12  from Chris Lintott https://www.slideshare.net/chrislintott/software-publishing-in-aas-journals

 ## Basic User Manual examples and where to get full docs